iter8-tools/docs/docs/tutorials/integrations/kserve-mm/mirror.md

 ???+ "Before you begin"
     1. Ensure that you have the [kubectl CLI](https://kubernetes.io/docs/reference/kubectl/).
-    2. Have access to a cluster running [ModleMesh Serving](https://github.com/kserve/modelmesh-serving) and [Istio](https://istio.io).
+    2. Have access to a cluster running [ModelMesh Serving](https://github.com/kserve/modelmesh-serving) and [Istio](https://istio.io).
 For example, you can create a modelmesh-serving [Quickstart](https://github.com/kserve/modelmesh-serving/blob/main/docs/quickstart.md) environment and install a [demo version](https://istio.io/latest/docs/setup/getting-started/) of Istio.

 ## Install the Iter8 controller

-The Iter8 contoller can be installed using a helm chart as follows:
+The Iter8 controller can be installed using a helm chart as follows:

 ```shell
 helm install --repo https://iter8-tools.github.io/hub iter8-traffic traffic